nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for displaying the calendar for a specific month is implemented by the `DisplayCommand` class that extends `Command`.

-Given below is an example usage scenario and how the display calendar mechanism behaves at each step.
+Given below is an example of how the display calendar mechanism behaves at each step.

 1. The user enters the command `calendar display 10-2021`.
 This command is then sent for parsing in the `Click` class to `parseCommand` method in the `Parser` class.
 The `parseCommand` method first splits the entire command into an array `todoArguments` containing `calendar`, `display` and `10-2021`.
 2. The string `calendar` from the first index of todoArguments is checked against switch cases and is found to match `COMMAND_CALENDAR` which is the constant string "calendar".
 Upon finding this match, the string from the second index `todoArguments`is further split based on the delimiter of a single white space.
 The string `display` id checked against possible suffixes and `Command` object `DisplayCommand` is returned to the `Click` class.